bahrmichael/bahrmichael.github.io/_posts/2021-07-01-reduce-serverless-spending.md

 I recommend this plan **if your compute spending exceeds $100 per month**, and if the compute is spread out over each day.
 If you commit to an hourly spending, but don't use it for 12 hours each day, you may overpay.
 The Lambda free tier can cut into your gains from this spending plan, [as it did for me](https://twitter.com/bahrdev/status/1393165192234602498) with about 3-4 days of each month being covered by the free tier.

 With a significant spending, the console will give you a recommendation.
 It's probably best to follow that recommendation and don't  [do the math yourself](https://bahr.dev/2020/06/30/savings-plans/).
-To get a recommendation, go to the Cost Explorer service, and navigate to "Savings Plans - Recommendations" on the lefthand side.
+To get a recommendation, go to the Cost Explorer service, and navigate to *Savings Plans - Recommendations* on the lefthand side.

 ![Savings Plan Recommendation](https://media.amazonwebservices.com/blog/2019/sp_full_mock_6.png)
 Source: [Savings Plans for AWS Compute Services](https://aws.amazon.com/blogs/aws/new-savings-plans-for-aws-compute-services/)

 If in doubt, start small with a few cents, and add more Compute Savings Plans later.
 You can always purchase more Compute Savings Plans, but you can't return already purchased ones as far as I know.

-To purchase a Compute Savings Plan, go to the Cost Explorer service, and navigate to "Savings Plans - Purchase Savings Plans" on the lefthand side.
-Keep the "Compute Savings Plans" type, select a commitment term, an hourly commitment and a payment option.
+To purchase a Compute Savings Plan, go to the Cost Explorer service, and navigate to *Savings Plans - Purchase Savings Plans* on the lefthand side.
+Keep the *Compute Savings Plans* type, select a commitment term, an hourly commitment and a payment option.
 The more upfront, the higher your savings.
-Review your order, and if you're comfortable with it, sumbit the order.
+Review your order, and if you're comfortable with it, submit the order.

-A couple days after purchasing a Compute Savings Plan you can inspect the utilization.
-You find this information by going to the Cost Explorer service, and navigate to "Savings Plans - Utilization Report" on the lefthand side.
+A couple of days after purchasing a Compute Savings Plan you can inspect the utilization.
+You can find this information by going to the Cost Explorer service, and navigate to *Savings Plans - Utilization Report* on the lefthand side.

 ![Compute Savings Plan Utilization](https://bahr.dev/pictures/serverless-spending-compute-utilization.png)